 Introduction

-A market research project was commissioned by Materials for Life (M4L), which shows cracking damage in concrete was experienced more than any other problems [1].
-Moreover, cracks are primarily responsible for the reduction of the strength and stiffness of the concrete structure.
-Annual cost spent on maintenance, refurbishment and repair such cracks to prolong the service life of infrastructure is estimated around 50% of the annual construction budget in European [2].
-Based on such circumstances, self-healing cementitious materials are proposed by M4L research team.
-They state self-healing cementitious materials benefit water retaining infrastructure to reduce repair costs over a premium in the capital material cost [1].
+According to a research project commissioned by Materials for Life (M4L), the issues associated with cracking in concrete were experienced by more clients, design team members and contractors than any other problems [1].
+Moreover, cracks are primarily responsible for the reduction of strength and stiffness of concrete.
+In European countries, the annual cost spent on maintenance, refurbishment and repair of concrete cracks in prolonging the service life of infrastructure is estimated around 50% of their annual construction budget [2].
+It has been suggested by M4L that self-healing cementitious materials is of great potential to address the problems associated with concrete cracking and reduce the maintenance costs over a structure’s lifetime [1].

-The inspiration of self-healing comes from biomimicry concept and the healing process in living nature [3].
-For example, the skin of humans or animals can biologically repair itself from scars injured area.
-According to the healing mechanism, self-healing can be categorised into two major classes, autogenous healing and autonomous healing [4].
-The former indicates the self-healing ability results from the physical and/or chemical composition of the cementitious matrix.
-And the latter states the self-healing mechanism is triggered by some biological agents, such as bacteria which are artificially presented in the cementitious matrix.
+The inspiration of self-healing comes from the biomimicry concept and the healing process in living nature [3].
+For example, the skin of humans or animals can biologically repair itself from simple injuries.
+In cement-based materials, the process of crack self-healing can be categorised into two major mechanisms, autogenous healing and autonomous healing [4].
+The former indicates the self-healing ability resulted from the physical and/or chemical composition of the cementitious matrix, whereas the self healing mechanism of the latter is triggered by some biological agents, such as bacteria which are deliberately introduced into the cementitious matrix.

-Generally, autogenous self-healing in concrete is attributed to two major mechanisms including (1) fur- ther hydration of cement particles and/or swelling of calcium silicate hydrate; (2) calcium hydroxide carbon- ation [5].
-Researchers have proposed the maximum crack widths as 10µm [6], 100 µm [7], 200 µm [8], 205 µm [5] and 300 µm [9] are self-healed completely [10].
+Generally, the autogenous self-healing of concrete is mainly controlled by two mechanisms including (1) further hydration of cement particles and/or swelling of calcium silicate hydrate; (2) calcium hydroxide carbonation [5].
+It has been reported that the crack widths of 10µm [6], 100 µm [7], 200 µm [8], 205 µm [5] and 300 µm [9] of ECC can be self-healed completely [10].

-Engineered cementitious composite (ECC), as an autogenous self-healing of concrete, is a high perfor- mance fiber-reinforced cementitious composite designed with micro-mechanical principles [11].
-It features high tensile ductility with a moderate fiber-volume fraction [12, 13] - typically 2% by volume which is designed to promote the self-healing ability [4].
+Engineered cementitious composite (ECC) is a high performance fiber-reinforced cementitious composite and its matrix design is strongly associated with the autogenous self-healing mechanism [11].
+ECC features high tensile ductility with a typical fiber-volume fraction of 2% [12, 13] to promote self-healing ability [4].

-The intrinsic self-healing ability of ECC is complex and uncertain due to material nature, interactivity between different composites in the cementitious matrix and its interaction with the exposed environment [14], and unpredictable crack location, orientation and width [15].
-Several studies explored the influence of different factors, such as limestone powders (LP) [16, 17], fly ash (FA) [18, 19], hydrate lime [20], wa- ter/binder ratio [21], water permeation [22] and different curing condition (air, carbon dioxide, wet/dry and water) [23] on self-healing behavior.
-However, the relationship between multiple factors is questionable and non-linear, which makes it difficult to predict self-healing mathematically based on available data.
-More- over, mathematical models based on empirical data are generally in regression forms which cannot be used for problem containing independent variables, such as prediction of self-healing ability of ECC, because of less accuracy and more assumption in regression form (linear, non-linear, etc.) [24].
+The intrinsic self-healing ability of ECC is complex and difficult to predict because of different mineral admixture types, interactivity between different composites in the cementitious matrix and its interaction with the exposed environment [14], and unpredictable crack location, orientation and width [15].
+Previous studies have explored the influence of several factors such as limestone powders (LP) [16, 17], fly ash (FA) [18, 19], hydrated lime [20], water/binder ratio [21], water permeation [22] and different curing conditions (air, carbon dioxide, wet/dry and water) [23] on self-healing behavior of ECC.
+However, the relationship between multiple factors is unclear and non-linear, so it’s difficult to predict self-healing of ECC mathematically based on the available data.
+Moreover, mathematical models based on empirical data are generally in regression forms which cannot be used when the problem (e.g. prediction of self-healing potential of ECC) contains too many independent variables because of less accuracy and more assumption in the regression form (linear, non-linear, etc.) [24].